Episode Summary

 How would you redesign being a manager?
 Without the in-person interactions, how can you still build rapport and build strong relationships with your direct reports remotely?
 How do you know if someone is having a rough day if you can’t see or hear them?

-2. Write more.
+How can you still maintain and build culture remotely?
+Take decision-making for example – seeing how senior leaders think and decide is an important signal of culture and values.
+How can we enable people to listen, learn, and read about how decisions were made even if they weren’t part of those discussions? - Write more.
 Since a lot of interactions in the office are fundamentally about information sharing, we need to be more intentional about how we communicate in a clear way that’s accessible for all.
 Writing is key, whether it’s communicating big picture goals and vision or just letting someone know you have completed the work.

-3. Consciously connect with colleagues on a personal level.
+Reassess whether the meetings you’re having are really necessary or if they can be replaced with email, Slack, or other written communication. - Consciously connect with colleagues on a personal level.
 In a remote environment, we’ll need to compensate for losing those little interactions in the office that help us build personal connections.

 Set up virtual coffee chats or lunches with your direct reports.
 Start calls with a bit of socializing before jumping straight into business.
 Play games or engage in activities that your team can continue to bond over (Job says he sent all of his team members a VR headset so they can connect virtually!).